learnedinterfaces/.github/profile/README.md

 # Learned Interfaces

-Interface can be learned as well as interface optimization.
+Interface can be learned as well as interface backend optimization.

 ## Big Picture